Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/controllers/introduction.rst

 The controllers are the bricks that collect data sent by the sensors, and also specify the state for which they operate.
-After performing the specified logic operations, they send out pusle signals to drive the actuators to which they are connected.
+After performing the specified logic operations, they send out pulse signals to drive the actuators to which they are connected.

 When a sensor is activated, it sends out a positive pulse, and when it is deactivated, it sends out a negative pulse.